uhlibraries-digital/bcdams-map/guidelines/rightsHolder.md

 {% include guidelines.md %}

+### Access Guidelines

 **DPLA MAP v4 Usage:** A person or organization owning or managing rights over the resource.

 Name of the rights holder(s).
 The entity should be expressed using the preferred form of an [Organization](https://id.lib.uh.edu/ark:/84475/au4982x468p) or [Person](https://id.lib.uh.edu/ark:/84475/au5426m1724) name.

+### Preservation Guidelines

+This field is not included in the preservation package.